cloud-bulldozer/benchmark-operator/docs/metadata.md

 additional runs of data at other times.
 To do this you will need to loop through each backpack Pod and exec the python command below:
 ```
-python3 stockpile-wrapper.py -s [es_server] -u [uuid]
+python3 stockpile-wrapper.py -s [es_url] -u [uuid]
 ```
-Where es_server points to the Elasticsearch server to index to.
+Where es_url points to the Elasticsearch server to index to.
 The UUID can be any uuid string you would like (if you do not supply one it will create one for you and you will see it defined in the output).
 On the initial run at boot this is the same UUID as the benchmark UUID.